bids-standard/bids-website/docs/collaboration/governance.md

 record.

 A newer version of the BEP Process may not be applied retroactively to an approved BEP/BEP Working Group barring the BEP Lead(s) consent.
-Once a BEP is started the Git hash associated with the BEP process is noted and linked to the BEP.
-Should BEP Lead(s) choose to adopt a *newer* version of the process the Git hash of that newer version will be recorded along with their starting process hash.
+Once a BEP is started, the Git hash associated with the BEP Process is noted and linked to the BEP.
+Should BEP Lead(s) choose to adopt a *newer* version of the process, the Git hash of that newer version will be recorded along with their starting process hash.

 ## X. Appendix